 The longer of the two rods – the left one (although the user can swap them from side-to-side) – is the “ZiP LOAD” rod.
 You simply put your finger out there on the front of it—-right above the muzzle– and push it into the frame.
 That moves the bolt back behind the first round in the magazine and then feeds it into the chamber when you snap your finger off the rod.

 The shorter of the two rods is the “ZiP RESTRIKE” rod.
 Pushing it until it’s flush with the frame is supposed to reset the striker but not move the bolt back far enough to strip the next round out of the mag.
 This is theoretically handy if you have a bum primer or some sort of other failure to fire requiring you to reset the striker with a round in the chamber.
 On my gun, though, it didn’t work.
 My striker refused to reset until the bolt was back far enough that it always stripped the next round out and caused a double feed.

-The ZiP’s fairly comfortable to hold.
+The ZiP is actually comfortable enough to hold.
 The contours molded into the sides of the frame give right-handed shooters places to rest their thumbs, indexed index fingers, etc. It will work for lefties but not so much.
 That said, the grip angle is exactly vertical, and if you think a Block is glocky, you clearly haven’t held a ZiP yet.